 - Single Tooth – This involves having one tooth replaced.

 - Fixed Bridge On Implants – In the case that two, three or four teeth need to be replaced, more than one titanium screw is inserted into the jaw.
 The replacement crowns are created as a bridge and attached to the implants.

 - Over-Denture – This involves two or more implant procedures to replace significant tooth loss.
 These can be removed if necessary.

 Getting dental implants requires the use of local anesthesia.
 While it is surgery, it is no more painful than other dental procedures.
 Most people have only minor discomfort, but the amount of pain varies from person to person.

-If you have any further questions, feel free to call our dental office in San Ramon.
+If you have any further questions, feel free to call or contact our dental office in Danville.
+Whether it’s about single tooth replacement or same-day crowns, we can help.
 We would be happy to answer any questions and address any concerns you may have with this procedure.